design ∙ Design Ops

 My first year of heading up design ops at Spotify is nearly complete.
 It’s been a hell of a year figuring what this discipline means and how it works at a unique company like ours.
 We have designers working across multiple locations, for multiple audiences, across multiple platforms.
 And to add to that, Spotify values a good deal of autonomy and encourages teams to solve problems in their own way, so we needed to tread lightly at first.

 Here are a few things we figured out and wanted to share with you—fellow design ops or design teams who are thinking of forming a design ops function.
 Note that we still have a long way to go to establish our practice, so I’m eager to meet my peers to exchange experiences and grow together.
-Reach out to me through the link at the bottom of this article.
+Reach out to me with your questions and comments through the link at the bottom of this article.

 Disclaimer: You'll find quite a few references to music within this article, we tend to do that a lot at Spotify.
-I hope you enjoy them.
-Read along with the Spotify playlist attached at your leisure.
+I hope you enjoy them and the Spotify playlist attached to this article.
 Appropriately, it's called “Ode to Joy.”

 Getting the balance right

 When I started working in this role, I quickly realised being labelled with any kind of “ops” title at a large company leaves one at risk of being fire hosed with all manner of random requests, from “we ran out of ink cartridges!” to “I need a new Sketch license” or, our favourite at Spotify, “our tribe needs some cool swag, can you design it?”.
 Our team had to establish a process quickly; otherwise, we’d be pulled in multiple directions and face a demand overload.
 We’re a team of six rockstar Design Program Managers (DPMs) who all worked together on this process.